EduGonO/lists/README.md

 2. Install Logseq on your device and launch the application
 3. Start writing ✍️

+> **Just want to try the editor?** Deploy this repository to Vercel (or view the
+> hosted preview) and the root route serves a dedicated Next.js sandbox located
+> under [`vercel-app/`](vercel-app/).
+It bundles a lean CodeMirror instance with
+> Tailwind styling so you can explore the editor instantly without building the
+> full desktop application.
+You can also preview it locally with
+> `yarn vercel:dev`.

 That's it!
 You can now enjoy the benefits of using Logseq to streamline your workflow, manage your projects, and stay on top of your goals.
 Have fun! 🎉

 **Linux users**: Use the automated installer script for the best experience: